Darkness at Noon: The First Hearing

 Their cell leader, a German communist immigrant nicknamed Little Loewy, tells Rubashov his life's story.
 He is a communist who has sacrificed much for the Party, but is still completely dedicated.
 When all the workers have gathered, Rubashov explains the situation.
 They react with disgust and refuse his instructions.
 Several days later, Party publications denounce the entire cell by name, virtually guaranteeing arrest by the Belgian authorities, who were trying to suppress communism.
 Little Loewy hangs himself.
 Rubashov then begins a new assignment.

 In the novel, after about a week in prison, he is brought in for the first examination or hearing, which is conducted by Ivanov, an old friend.
 Also a veteran of the Civil War, he is an Old Bolshevik who shares Rubashov's opinion of the Revolution.
-Rubashov had then convinced Ivanov not to commit suicide after his leg was amputated due to war wounds.
+Rubashov had convinced Ivanov not to commit suicide after his leg was amputated due to war wounds.
 Ivanov says that if he can persuade Rubashov to confess to the charges, he will have repaid his debt.
-With confession, Rubashov can lessen his sentence, to five or 10 years in a labour camp, instead of execution.
-He simply has to co-operate.
+With confession, Rubashov can lessen his sentence, to five or 10 years in a labour camp, instead of execution if he co-operates.
 The charges are hardly discussed, as both men understand they are not relevant.
 Rubashov says that he is "tired" and does not "want to play this kind of game anymore".
 Ivanov sends him back to his cell, asking him to think about it.
 Ivanov implies that Rubashov can perhaps live to see the socialist utopia they have both worked so hard to create, and gives Rubashov two weeks to think matters over.